MUNICIPALITY OF GRADARA

 Pro Loco, Ph.
 0541 823036

 The toponym derives from the Latin Cretaria, which is equivalent to “clay”, a component of the geological formation of the territory.
 Less acceptable is the hypothesis of the name origin related to the fresh breezes that blow on the hill on which Gradara lies.

-Like the fortress, the city walls are of Malatesta origin.
+Like the fortress, the city walls date back to the Malatesta period.
 The first boundary is close to the fortress with Guelph and Ghibelline blackbirds.
-The second circle is more extensive and encloses beyond the fortress also the historic centre of Gradara.
-The curtain wall is interspersed with fourteen towers and a fortified gate with the signs and coats of arms of the Sforza, Della Rovere and Farnese.
+The second circle is more extensive and encloses also the historic centre of Gradara.
+The curtain wall is interspersed with fourteen towers and a fortified gate with the signs and coats of arms of the Sforza, Della Rovere and Farnese families.
 The patrols, watchtowers, underground tunnels, sturdy curtains animated by a multitude of loopholes complete the evocative picture of our medieval imagination.

 Via della Fiera,1

 Confortevole B&B all’interno dell’antico borgo medievale.
 Disponibilità ad affittare l’intero appartamento.

 +39 0541 830464